All Episodes

 The question is that specific area where the shooter was.

-But parents remember they showed up and they said, My daughter is in the classroom With this guy.
+But parents, remember, they showed up and they said, my daughter is in the classroom with this guy.

-So that they ascertained that pretty quickly.
+So they ascertain that pretty quickly.

 And then was that communicated to the officers on site?